unitejs/cli/docs/roadmap.md

 ## General

-* Add JSON parser that can accept comments
 * Convert gulp script from JavaScript to TypeScript with compilation to improve resiliency
 * Create source/unit/e2e tests from descriptor language to avoid repetition and possibly easier introduction of other languages (vscode snippet format ?)